untraceablez/moxcloud/README.md

 * `cloudinit`: This directory features the scripts needed to generate a customized cloud-init image, as well as a cron job to pull down the latest img from Canonical on a schedule.
 This allows us to have a constantly fresh template from which to deploy our VMs.

 * `terraform`: This directory contains all the files for deploying your actual VM clusters.
 Within this directory is an example directory for deploying a 6 node (3 control, 3 worker) cluster oriented for Kubernetes.
 Use this as a starting point for creating your own files.

+## Usage

+*Lorem ipsum dolor sit amet.*

+### Thanks

+* A big thanks to the folks working on the [telmate/proxmox](https://github.com/Telmate/terraform-provider-proxmox) provider for Terraform.
+Without their awesome code, this repo wouldn't do much of anything!

+* Credit to Volkan Baga & Wizards of the Coast, the name of this repository, and the fun little background, are inspired by Mox Opal, a beautiful and powerful Magic: The Gathering card.